myuh-club/myuh-club-homepage/index.md

 You will be taken to the sign in page where you will be prompted for your informaiton.

 <h6>Option 3: Search for Clubs</h6>
+If you click on the "search" button on the landing page, you will be taken to the search page.
+You do not have to be a registered user to access this page.

 ## Developer Guide
 <h4>Downloading</h4>